rackerlabs/support-how-to/content/cloud-servers/set-the-date-and-time-timezone-on-a-linux-server.md

 ---

 Keeping the correct time for all servers across an environment aids in accuracy, authentication, and troubleshooting.
-This article goes over the basic commands of the `timedatectl` utility.
+This article provides information about the basic commands of the `timedatectl` utility, which can help you do this.

 ### Prerequisites

+You need to meet the following prerequisites to use `timedatectl`:

-- Basic understanding of Secure Shell (SSH).
+- Have a basic understanding of Secure Shell (SSH).
-- Sudo or administrative access to your server.
+- Have sudo or administrative access to your server.
-- A Server running Red Hat7reg; Enterprise Linux&reg; 7, 8, or Ubuntu 16, 18.
+- Have a server running Red Hat&reg; Enterprise Linux&reg; 7 or 8, or Ubuntu&reg; 16 or 18.

 ### Check the current time date settings